 So how did they do it?
-In this case, rebranding efforts didn’t involve a new logo design or color palette - it mainly focused on brand imagery.
-Aimed at fashion-conscious millennials, Burberry distanced itself from ‘chav culture’ by enlisting high-profile celebrities to help align the brand with a more high-end image.
+In this case, rebranding efforts didn’t involve a new logo design or color palette - they focused mainly on brand imagery.
+Aimed at fashion-conscious millennials, Burberry distanced itself from working-class culture by enlisting high-profile celebrities to help align the brand with a more high-end image.
 Casting talent from the realms of music, film and fashion - like Emma Watson, George Craig and Cara Delevingne, Burberry products started to feel young, cool and relevant again.

 Image source: Fan Pop

 Burberry then took this new imagery direction and ensured it was consistently applied across online and offline channels.
 For instance, to coincide with its celebrity-focused billboards and glossy magazine ads, the company launched ambitious (and expensive) seasonal campaigns, like 2009’s ‘Art of the Trench’.
 Mirroring the infamous trench coat wearing celebrities and models, the campaign hosted a microsite where consumers could share photos of themselves wearing their Burberry trench coats and - in a precursor to Instagram - allowed them to appear as models on the site, while letting others admire their personal style.